Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 getPlot(batchID, protocolID, size="small", destFolder=None)
 ```
-### Get dose-response curves/plots for a single Batch.
+### Download dose-response curves/plots for a single Batch.

 	This API call generates a png image file containing the dose-response plot for the specific Batch within the specified Protocol

  * __batchID `str`__ id for the desired batch.